 The Radiologic Sciences program faculty set high standards for students and continually monitors student progress and success, as well as program effectiveness.
 Please click on the links below to quickly access programmatic information:

 Program effectiveness data (PED) can also be viewed on the Joint Review Committee on Education in Radiologic Technology (JRCERT) website.

 The Radiologic Sciences program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 For more information, contact the JRCERT at:

-The JRCERT Standards for Accredited Program in Radiology can be accessed from the JRCERT website.
+The JRCERT Standards for Accredited Programs in Radiography can be accessed from the JRCERT website.